dresden-elektronik/deconz-rest-doc/docs/endpoints/ddf/index.md

 ### Parameters

-**next** &mdash; The token returned from the last request to query the next descriptors.
-The first and the last request doesn't specify the token.
-The response uses pagination and only returns max.
-N records since in future many thousands of bundles may exist.
+**next** &mdash; The token returned from the last request to query the next descriptors page.
+The last page requested doesn't specify the next token.
+The response uses pagination and only returns max N records since in future many thousands of bundles may exist.

 ### Response
 <pre class="headers">